hivdb/chiro-cms/resources/susceptibility-data.md

-### Table 2: Virus Variants or Spike Mutations vs Convalescent Plasma and Plasma from Vaccinated Persons
+### Table 2: Virus Variants and Spike Mutations vs Convalescent Plasma and Plasma from Vaccinated Persons

 [table]